Hiking the Smokies- Ramseys Cascade

 What You Need:

 We recommend you bring a daypack with plenty of water, snacks for a waterfall picnic at the top (or to refuel from the calories you’ll burn), and any other items you deem necessary for a hike.
+We recommend a first aid kit and an extra pair of socks.
 Wear sturdy and supportive shoes, like hiking boots, and clothing you feel comfortable hiking in.
 During the cooler months, wear functional layers to ensure you stay warm throughout the hike.
-You may want to consider trekking poles on days that the trail can be extra wet.
-The post-snow conditions we hiked in caused for some slippery situations on our way back down.
+You may want to consider trekking poles on days that the trail can be extra wet, typically after snow melt or rainy days the trail can get a bit slippery.

 Upper River Trip